 - International Child Abduction: A Guidebook for Left-Behind Parents

 Although Tajikistan is a secular country, Islamic practices and beliefs are closely adhered to, particularly in conservative rural areas.
 Dress conservatively, behave discreetly and respect religious and social traditions to avoid offending local sensitivities.

+The currency is the Tajik Somoni.
 The economy is primarily cash-based.
-The currency is the Tajik somoni.
-Canadian currency and traveller’s cheques are not accepted; U.S. dollars are widely accepted.
-Few international banking services are available, although an increasing number of automated banking machines can now be found in Dushanbe.
+U.S. dollars are widely accepted.
+Few international banking services are available, although an increasing number of ATMs can now be found in Dushanbe.
 Credit cards are accepted in major hotels, some restaurants and most banks.